vanshpratap-lab/accsoft-automation/PROJECT_CONTEXT.md

-\* Click subjects with new assignments one-by-one
+\* Open subjects with new assignments sequentially

-Implemented:
+Implementation: